In September 2014, Hurricane Odile swept across the Baja California peninsula before landfall near Cabo San Lucas with winds of 125 miles per hour.

 “Los Cabos is very isolated.
 It’s almost like an island.
 A lot of times people want our structures so that they won’t run out of materials because they will be put on hold for a while if they run out.”

-Cabo Steel Storage is very active on social media and posts many pictures and videos of their buildings on Instagram.
+Cabo Steel Storage is very active on social media and posts many pictures and videos of its buildings on Instagram.

 “I’ve sent their videos and photos to other customers.
 Usually, customers really like what they see.
 It helps them figure out how to use the structures,” Alex said.
 “It also shows that there has to be distance between the buildings and usually gives them more clarity when they have doubts about installing multiple units in one area.”